nest/nest-simulator/extras/userdoc/md/documentation/part-2-populations-of-neurons.md

     ipop1 = nest.Create("inh_iaf_neuron", 30)
     ipop2 = nest.Create("inh_iaf_neuron", 30)

-Once you have set up your populations of neurons, the function `PrintNetwork()` gives you a simple text output of the network that can help you to check whether you have done what you intended to.
+Once you have set up your populations of neurons, the function `PrintNodes()` gives an output of the the GID ranges and models in the network, and can help you check whether you have done what you intended to.

 ## Setting parameters for populations of neurons